 Doctors informed her that while surgery was possible, she would need to travel to one of Morocco's major cities to access care.
 Samira knew that the family could never afford to pay for such a journey – much less the cost for the surgery her daughter so desperately needed.

 Amid the pain of growing up subjected to painful social stigma and isolation, Siham had one friend in her neighbor Halima, who has always offer words of support and compassion, telling Siham that one day she would look like her.

 Siham had always believed that she was only person born with a cleft lip, but at 12 years old, she learned of Operation Smile Morocco.

-Siham and Samira were told by Operation Smile that free surgical care for Siham would be available at a medical mission, to which transportation costs were also covered.
-Together, they bravely undertook the 36-hour journey to the medical mission site.
+Siham and Samira were told by Operation Smile that free surgical care for Siham would be available at a surgical program, to which transportation costs were also covered.
+Together, they bravely undertook the 36-hour journey to the surgical program site.
 Their story reflects that of so many Operation Smile patients and families, who travel long distances and often spend precious resources to access safe surgical care – entrusting their children to medical professionals who might not even speak their same language.

 Moroccan volunteer plastic surgeon Dr. Mradmi Wafaa takes that responsibility to heart.

 "These parents have confidence in us,” Wafaa said.
 “These parents have put their hope in our hands, and we do not have the right to let them down.
 We will give you our very best."